inzk0518/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:**<br>
-<code>clear</code> is irreversible!.
+<code>clear</code> is irreversible!
 Please use it carefully as you will not be able to retrieve the data back.
 </div>

 ### Exiting the program : `exit`